grnet/synnefo/docs/install-guide-debian.rst

 .. code-block:: console

    # snf-manage syncdb

-At this example we don't need to create a django superuser, so we select ``[no]`` to the question.
+In this example we don't need to create a Django superuser, so we select ``[no]`` to the question.
 After a successful sync, we run the migration needed for Astakos:

 .. code-block:: console

    # snf-manage migrate im
    # snf-manage migrate quotaholder_app
    # snf-manage migrate oa2

 Then, we load the pre-defined user groups

 .. code-block:: console

    # snf-manage loaddata groups

-.. _services-reg:
+.. _services-reg-h:

 Services Registration
 ---------------------